OffchainLabs/bold-validator-starter-kit/README.md

 ## Step 5: Run your validator
 You can choose to run either an honest or an evil BOLD validator, or both.
 If you are running a node on your localhost, make sure your `SEPOLIA_ENDPOINT` environment variable is set to: `http://host.docker.internal:<PORT>` where `<PORT>` is the port where its http server is running.
 By default, this is 8545.

-Note: that the RPC port for the honest validator is `8247` while the RPC port for the evil validator is `8947`.

 ### Honest Validator
 To start your validator, run: